 3. What if I am not sure testing is needed?

 Many families wonder if testing is the right choice.
 Not every individual shows the typical pattern of symptoms/concerns you can easily google–particularly highly gifted individuals, girls (who are often under-represented in research studies) or people with Autism/Autistic people.
 You may have heard incorrect or out of date (though probably well-meaning) advice from friends, relatives, or teachers about testing.
 It is always best to consult a Doctoral Level Psychologist if you have questions about psychological testing.
 It is also important to listen to your ‘gut’ if you sense something is not right.
 We see many parents whose concerns were dismissed or who were pressured discount their own instincts about their child.

-We believe in recommending the right care for each client, and will help you decide what is right for you.
+We believe in recommending the right care for each client.
+We will help you decide what is right for you.
 Scheduling a consultation with one of our psychologists helps determine if testing would be useful.
 We believe in giving our clients the information they need so that every family can feel confident in making the right choices for their child.
 If testing is not indicated, or is best postponed, we make sure you are connected with trusted clinicians who can offer the right solutions for your concerns.

 If you have questions about testing appointments, you can contact Marsha Miller, our Office Manager or Lynn Haberlein, Office Manager at 301 581 1120, Option 1, or email@example.com, firstname.lastname@example.org.
 Remember to include your telephone number so we can contact you promptly.
 Please do not send personal information in an email since email is not a secure form of communication.

 4. How old does a child need to be for testing?
 For therapy?

 Many parents have heard that young children are “too young to test” or “too young for therapy.”
 The research has shown that this is a myth.
-Early intervention is critical
+Early interventions/accommodations are critical